shpatg/life-assignment/src/Change-Buttons-Color-OnClick/README.md

 ## Change Danger Button Color
 As it was mentioned before, we created a simple feature which consists a small functionality in javascript.
 We used html, css and javascript to create two buttons that change their color when user clicks on it.
+Danger button will change its color to red when user clicks on it.